 After you’ve broken the ice with your interviewer and answered the first set of questions, they’ll likely move on to more in-depth questions about bartending.

 What are the main responsibilities of a bartender?

 Here your interviewer is mainly looking to see that you understand what will be expected of you if you’re hired in their bar.
 If you’ve worked in the industry before, this will be an easy one.
-If not, have a look at the main duties and responsibilities of a bartender here (link article).
+If not, have a look at a bartender job description to find out what's hot and what's not.

 Walk me through how you interact with a customer.